ACSIL/SC-WriteIntoMySQL/README.md

 ## Important notice:
 Be sure you build it as Release - 64bit project - https://prnt.sc/sd6d1p.
 If you try to buil in on Debug, it will not work and you will see a linker error.
 Be sure you run your SierraChart 64bit, otherwise you will not see this study and will not able to add it.

+## TODO:
+Refactor the code.
+Now it is all messed up in one place.
+I focused on make-it-work rather then make it nice.
+For example the query build should be separated etc.